 Raw is always ideal, but for some, it does cause digestive issues.
 Steaming is the next best method and cooking is the least ideal method because it can kill a lot of the nutrients and benefits.

-Most people haven’t heard of Broccoli Sprouts, however, this is probably one of the healthiest forms of broccoli … and the healthiest foods you can eat.
+Most people haven’t heard of Broccoli Sprouts, however, this is probably one of the healthiest forms … and the healthiest foods you can eat.

 This is because broccoli sprouts are high in sulforaphane, which has all the benefits I’ve mentioned today, x10.
 It’s like broccoli on steroids.

-Thus, if you don’t like to eat broccoli, you can just eat a much smaller quantity of broccoli sprouts and get all the benefits and more.
+Thus, if you don’t like to eat it, you can just eat a much smaller quantity of broccoli sprouts and get all the benefits and more.

 Finally, when eating your broccoli or any vegetable, please do NOT use salad dressings and so forth.
 Just use some salt, pepper, lemon juice, and balsamic vinegar.
 You can even put some extra virgin olive oil – just be mindful of the total calories of the oil.

 And that’s it.

 Eat broccoli.
 Steam it or eat it raw.
-And broccoli sprouts are the best type of broccoli.
+And broccoli sprouts are the best type.